Apr 24, 2023

 GRE & GMAT Waivers: Do You Qualify?

-Doctoral degree programs may waive GRE and GMAT requirements for a variety of reasons.
-For example, some schools or programs have waived their GRE and GMAT requirements due to COVID-19, while others may offer waivers to students who meet other certain criteria.
+Doctoral degree programs may waive GRE and GMAT requirements for various reasons.
+For instance, some schools or programs may have waived their GRE and GMAT requirements due to COVID-19, while others may offer waivers to students who meet specific criteria.
 Below are some ways students may qualify for waivers.